slackb1/QuickGit/README.md

 To use this function, you must currently be in a git directory (if not, you should receive an alert that you are not in a directory with a git repository).

-While in a directory with a git repo...simply type the command:
+While in a directory with a git repo...simply type the command: <br />
-  "updateRepo 'This is my commit message'"
+  "updateRepo 'This is my commit message'" <br />

 Hit enter.
 (If you do not provide a commit message or as a string you will receive an error)